Famenumey/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it saves time, reduces errors, and uses infrustructure as code.

-- What is the main advantage of automating configuration with Ansible?
-It saves time

 The playbook implements the following tasks: